 Does a sound wave move faster in seawater or fresh water, if both the sea water and fresh water are at the same temperature and the sound wave moves near the surface?

 Guitars have strings of different linear mass density.
 If the lowest density string and the highest density string are under the same tension, which string would support waves with the higher wave speed?

 Shown below are three waves that were sent down a string at different times.
 The tension in the string remains constant. (a) Rank the waves from the smallest wavelength to the largest wavelength. (b) Rank the waves from the lowest frequency to the highest frequency.

 Electrical power lines connected by two utility poles are sometimes heard to hum when driven into oscillation by the wind.
 The speed of the waves on the power lines depend on the tension.
 What provides the tension in the power lines?

 Two strings, one with a low mass density and one with a high linear density are spliced together.
 The higher density end is tied to a lab post and a student holds the free end of the low-mass density string.
 The student gives the string a flip and sends a pulse down the strings.
 If the tension is the same in both strings, does the pulse travel at the same wave velocity in both strings?
 If not, where does it travel faster, in the low density string or the high density string?

 16.4 Energy and Power of a Wave

 Consider a string with under tension with a constant linear mass density.
-A sinusoidal wave with an angular frequency and amplitude produced by some external driving force.
-If the frequency of the driving force is decreased to half of the original frequency, how is the time-averaged power of the wave affected?
-If the amplitude of the driving force is decreased by half, how is the time-averaged power affected?
+A sinusoidal wave is produced by some external driving force.
+If the frequency, keeping the wave amplitude as it was originally, how is the time-averaged power of the wave affected?
+If the amplitude of the wave is decreased by half, keeping the wave frequency as it was originally, how is the time-averaged power affected?
 Explain your answer.